Yshai Oliel

 Oliel is a two-time Junior Orange Bowl champion, having won in 2012 and 2014.
 He also won the 2016 French Open Boys' Doubles title, with Patrik Rikl.
-He made it to the finals in the boys' singles at the 2017 Australian Open, where he lost.
+He also reached the final in the boys' singles at the 2017 Australian Open.

 Early and personal life

 Oliel is originally from Ramla, Israel.
-He is Jewish and his parents, Avraham and Floret Oliel, are of Sephardic Jewish (Moroccan-Jewish) descent.
+He is Jewish and his parents, Avraham and Floret Oliel, are of Moroccan Jewish descent.
 He is the youngest of their five children.

 As a teenager he grew long, shoulder-length hair.
 However, his sister told him it was getting to be too much and that it was time "to be a man", so he cut his hair and donated it to children undergoing cancer treatment.

 Oliel is currently in a relationship with Israeli tennis player Roni Lior.